neoforged/.github/primers/1.21.2/index.md

         - `getRecipeBook` now returns a `ClientRecipeBook`
     - `RecipeBookTabButton` now takes in a `RecipeBookComponent$TabInfo`
         - `startAnimation(Minecraft)` -> `startAnimation(ClientRecipeBook, boolean)`
-        - `getCategory` now returns a `RecipeBookCategory`
+        - `getCategory` now returns a `ExtendedRecipeBookCategory`
     - `RecipeButton()` -> `RecipeButton(SlotSelectTime)`
-        - `init` now takes in a `boolean` representing if the book is filtering and a `SlotDisplay$ResolutionContext` holding the registry data
+        - `init` now takes in a `boolean` representing if the book is filtering and a `ContextMap` holding the registry data
         - `getRecipe` -> `getCurrentRecipe`, not one-to-one
         - `getDisplayStack` - Returns the result stack of the recipe.
         - `getTooltipText` now takes in the `ItemStack`